alexander fury on the genius of rei kawakubo for comme des garçons

 It is, perhaps, difficult to ascertain precisely how revolutionary Rei's work has been.
 This year's exhibition at the Metropolitan Museum of Art, the first devoted to a living designer since a 1983 show dedicated to Yves Saint Laurent, puts her contribution into perspective.
 If Saint Laurent can be credited with inventing the style of the late 20th century, Kawakubo's work has reinvented it.
 In 1982, her second Paris collection consisted of layers of knitted fabric ripped through with holes: Kawakubo called the collection Lace, but her lace was unlike any seen before.
 Lace was a fabric worth more than its weight in gold; precious, painstaking.
 Kawakubo used the term to describe her purposefully perforated textiles, elevating the torn and damaged to the level of decoration.
 The appearance of distress was intentional; the holes created by loosening screws in the machines that knitted the garments, causing them to malfunction and randomly pepper the fabric with rifts.
 So these seemingly simple sweaters are, in actuality, a complex knot of contradictions and challenges.

-Rei Kawakubo endlessly explores, with the rigour of a philosopher, the simple idea of dressing a body; using that to make you feel something.
+Rei Kawakubo endlessly explores, with the rigor of a philosopher, the simple idea of dressing a body; using that to make you feel something.

 Which brings us back to those mirrors, and to the experiential element intrinsic to Comme des Garçons.
 Rei Kawakubo's work is an exploration of dimension and space.
 She has designed not only all the garments within the Metropolitan Museum of Art's retrospective, but the galleries and displays they are contained within, a radical reworking of the traditional exhibition space.
 There is the sense of her clothing doing the same: I often feel that Comme des Garçons is representative of a rare fourth dimension when it comes to clothing — the dimension being internal.
 Carapaces of fabric that can only be comprehended by climbing inside, figuring out how these "garments" (for want of a better word) fit.
 Again, language is inadequate in describing Kawakubo's creations: what can you call clothing that isn't clothing?
 How can something "fit" if it barely touches the body, and doesn't have a size?